elmiquea/Brewery-Finder/README.md

 - Name
 - Address
 - Website
-- A button to select if the user liked the brewery or not
+- A button to select if the user liked the brewery
+- A button to select if the user disliked the brewery

 * **The following image shows a demonstration of the web applications appearance and functionality:**